 Numerous preventive measures and guidelines are in place to ensure that staff from both HHLA and external companies, customers, suppliers and visitors do not come to bodily harm, which is a key concern for HHLA.
-The company strives to continually improve occupational safety in the workplace and considers this an important task for its managers.
-When examining early indicators that staff would benefit from health promotion measures, psychological stress is also taken into account.

 Furthermore, with the aid of targeted communication and information strategies, HHLA actively promotes existing health care services, such as social counselling and flu vaccinations.
 This has led to increased awareness of these services among employees.

 In addition, the coronavirus pandemic posed particular challenges for HHLA’s occupational safety strategy in 2020.
 In order to address this, a coronavirus crisis team was established under the leadership of the Executive Board with a coronavirus task force based at the management holding company.
 Their jointly developed hygiene concept includes, for example, classic social distancing and hygiene regulations, mandatory mask-wearing and a one-way system on all access routes at HHLA.
 Cleaning intervals were also increased and cleaning materials were provided in the case of hot desking.

 Furthermore, measures were adopted that were tailored to the specific characteristics of the different working environments at HHLA.
 In order to keep the number of contacts to a minimum, the concept for blue-collar activities, for example, ensured that there were no more shift overlaps and that employees worked in fixed groups and smaller teams than before.
 In addition, quarantine managers were installed at all sites in Germany to conduct contact tracing quickly and directly in the event of an infection.

 The rules regarding working from home put in place in late 2019, and thus before the start of the coronavirus pandemic, served as a basis for quickly and consistently implementing further remote working regulations during the pandemic.